the-pudding/data/queues/README.md

 Just as service capacity can be increased through staffing levels, it can be decreased for some or all customers.
 For example, when some staff are dedicated to serving customers from a different group, those groups are facing different service rates, as in the case of priority queues or quotas.
 At the airport, this could be queues for foreign versus domestic passengers.
 In the immigration context shared in the video, these quotas are nationality - based.

 Once the wait time becomes effectively infinite, customers have no choice but to opt out of service.
 A consistent inability of a system to process customers faster than they arrive is therefore a more serious problem.

-**Core Takeaway:** If system capacity (represented by the processing time, or service rate) exceeds the rate of new arrivals, queues may either a) never arise (if there is no variability) or b) arise temporarily due to variability in arrivals or processing, but the system will eventually be able to resolve the queues.
-If the service rate is slower than the arrival rate, queue length and wait time can increase indefinitely.

 ## References
 ***